 Think about one online task that takes hours out of your day.
 If you immediately thought “responding to email,” you’re not alone.
 According to the Huffington Post, some employees spend more than 3 hours per day tackling work email, not to mention another 3 hours checking their personal email accounts.

 With the right legal CRM system, managing email becomes less of a burden.
-For instance, James Publishing and Attorney Marketing recently helped criminal defense lawyer Howard Snader institute a fully-automated and criminal-law-specific email drip campaign as part of a plan to cut his legal marketing spending and increase overall effectiveness.
+For instance, James Attorney Marketing recently helped criminal defense lawyer Howard Snader institute a fully-automated and criminal-law-specific email drip campaign as part of a plan to cut his legal marketing spending and increase overall effectiveness.

 After implementing a marketing overhaul that included the automated email campaign—a campaign that required little oversight on the client’s part—Mr. Snader went from receiving 18-25 calls per month from prospective clients to more than 200 calls each month, and his second quarter 2016 revenues are up 41% from one year ago.